vazquezk/UnlimitedCoffee-1/README.md

 ### Notice - Cross-platform bug

-Depending on your system the gradle path will need to be set in order to compile successfully.
+Sometimes the gradle path will need to be set in order to compile successfully.